aaghakhani/MBS_team/content/authors/Bahar Pehlivanoz/_index.md

 ---
 # Display name
-title: Mahmut Yorulmaz
+title: Bahar Pehlivanöz

 # Full name (for SEO)
-first_name: Mahmut
+first_name: Bahar
-last_name: Yorulmaz
+last_name: Pehlivanöz

 # Username (this should match the folder name)
 authors:
-  - Mahmut Yorulmaz
+  - Bahar Pehlivanöz

 # Is this the primary user of the site?
 superuser: false